-Project Cost: \$500,000 I Outside Funding: \$500,000 I City Cost: \$-0-Federal American Rescue Plan Act - \$500,000
+Project Cost: \$1,300,000 I Outside Funding: \$500,000 I City Cost: \$600,000 Federal American Rescue Plan Act - \$500,000

-Description and Justification: The City plans to work with St. Charles County to share the cost to develop a fiber system that connects all City facilities.
-The City fiber network of approximately 22 miles is proposed to interconnect all City buildings, City Parks, the Wastewater Treatment Plant, and Water Towers with a means of communications and data.
-This network would also share interconnectivity with the County's existing Gateway Green Light fiber network serving our traffic signals.
+Description and Justification: The City teamed with St. Charles County to share the cost to develop a fiber system that connects many of the City's facilities.
+Additional phases of the project are needed to complete the citywide fiber network of approximately 22 miles to interconnect all City buildings, City Parks, the Wastewater Treatment Plant, and Water Towers with a means of communications and data.
+This network will also share interconnectivity with the County's existing Gateway Green Light fiber network serving our traffic signals.